• Home

 What cut of steak works best for Philly cheese steak sliders?

-Flank steak can work but needs to be sliced very thin, strictly against the grain, or it can be chewy.
-What you want to avoid is a lean, tough cut like top round — it doesn’t have enough fat to stay tender at slider scale.
+Boneless sirloin strips work well here since they have just enough fat and marbling to stay tender but not so much to get greasy.
+Ribeyes are also excellent but richer.
+Flank steak can work but must be sliced very very thin, and strictly against the grain, or it can be chewy.
+A lean, tough cut like top round is the absolute wrong direction — it doesn’t have enough fat to stay tender at slider scale.

 Can I use pre-shaved beef from the grocery store?